Mission and History

 HISTORY and AWARDS

-Since 2000, Ripe Time has created six large-scale ensemble works that have received three Obie Awards and nominations from the Drama Desk, the Drama League and the Joe A. Calloway Award for outstanding direction.
-Our work has been presented at BAM-Fisher, the Baruch Performing Arts Center, The JCC in Manhattan, 3LD Art & Technology Center, the Ohio Theatre, PS 122, the Clark Studio at Lincoln Center, and LaMaMa, ETC, Ko Festival, Voice and Vision, and Watermill.
+Since 2000, Ripe Time has created seven large-scale ensemble works that have received three Obie Awards and nominations from the Drama Desk, the Drama League and the Joe A. Calloway Award for outstanding direction.
+Our work has been commissioned by BAM, CTG, Annenberg Center for the Arts and presented at BAM-Fisher, the Baruch Performing Arts Center, The JCC in Manhattan, 3LD Art & Technology Center, the Ohio Theatre, PS 122, the Clark Studio at Lincoln Center, and LaMaMa, ETC, Ko Festival, Voice and Vision, and Watermill.
 Designs from two of our productions will be featured in the 2015 USITT Prague Quadrennial, an international exhibit featuring excellence in design from across the globe.
 Artistic Director Rachel Dickstein received the 2015 LPTW Lucille Lortel Award in honor of her work with Ripe Time.

 The company devotes two to three years to the development of each piece, mounting research and development workshops, residencies, and staged workshops in preparation for the full production.
 Core to the development of our work is ensemble creation in which company members use improvisation of character, theme, and composition to develop the vocabulary of the work.
 Our designers are key members of this process, developing design ideas throughout the workshop process.